Sferratore/BookCatalogue/README.md

 # Important Info
 * During the course, some projects have been requested to be created using Eclipse and others using Visual Studio Code.
-  Projects which used Eclipse: JDBC
-  Projects which used VSCode: Jakarta EE
+The repo is currently adapting to transfer every project on Eclipse.

 * Following, important info you should know about working with JDBC projects (Eclipse IDE).
   * Guide for adding connector JAR to your Eclipse project: https://stackoverflow.com/questions/74880235/how-to-deploy-jdbc-jar-file-in-my-eclipse